 2. Clemson USER ID and password — You should have created and activated your Clemson Username and Password when you paid your admissions deposit.
 Your USER ID will also be your Clemson University email address, which you’ll need to start checking regularly!
 DO NOT FORWARD YOUR CLEMSON UNIVERSITY EMAIL TO ANOTHER ACCOUNT!
 For any additional questions concerning Clemson USERID or email accounts see Incoming Students.

 3. Fall Housing — As a reminder living on campus during summer, fall and spring semesters is an ESP requirement.
-To register for fall housing, go to the following link and click on New Freshman Application.
+If you are not already registered for fall housing, go to the following link and click on New Freshman Application.
 Students under the age of 18 will be instructed to use their Parent Pin, if you’ve not received your Parent Pin please call housing directly at 864-656-2295.
 Do not sign up for Summer Housing as it has already been arranged (details below).

 4. Clemson Math Placement Test — The math placement test is required for all students.
-ESP students must take this exam by Friday, June 13th.
+ESP students must take this exam by Friday, June 12th.
 Please take this placement exam seriously as it will determine your placement in a fall / spring math course.
+You will not be able to register for the course you need for your major at orientation if you haven’t taken the test and received the appropriate score.
 You will find the directions and test here.